Measurement of the transverse momentum distribution of Drell-Yan lepton pairs in proton-proton collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Statistical and systematic uncertainties

 \section{Statistical and systematic uncertainties}

 Uncertainties in the measurement are assessed for each aspect of the analysis, including the background subtraction, event detection efficiencies, response matrix, and unfolding method.
-For each uncertainty, a part of the analysis chain is varied and the entire analysis including the background subtraction is repeated.
+The entire analysis procedure is repeated for each systematic uncertainty.
+For each uncertainty, the corresponding source of uncertainty is varied to estimate the effect on the final result.

 The effect on the measurement from the size of the data and MC samples is estimated by generating pseudo-experiment variations of the respective samples.
 The resulting statistical uncertainties are considered as uncorrelated between bins and between channels.